Marathon de Chicago

 1:57, the time that made the difference

-The previous record, set by Tigst Assefa on September 24, 2023, in Berlin, has been lowered by almost 2 minutes.
+The previous record, set by Tigist Assefa on September 24, 2023, in Berlin, has been lowered by almost 2 minutes.
 The Ethiopian’s time stood for just over a year, which is short compared to the previous record, which lasted three years.
 The race to break records is becoming increasingly fierce and faster.

 On October 13, 2024, at the 10 km mark of the Chicago Marathon, Ruth was on pace for a 2:07:30 finish.
 Although she didn’t maintain that pace throughout, it didn’t prevent her from achieving a legendary feat.